 - Talk to a certified behavior professional.
 Contact our free helpline or see our local training references handout.
 It's possible that medication isn't necessary, but if it is, a certified behavior professional will hopefully be able to point you in the right direction. - Talk to a vet.
 This is your starting line since these medications must be prescribed by a vet.
 Make sure to be able to describe the behaviors you are seeing, and, if already working with a trainer, include any information from them that might be relevant. - Not all vets have the same experience with behavior medications.
 There is not always crossover between the behavior and veterinary fields, and many vets have never worked with trainers to prescribe medications or had the opportunity for continuing education on the topic.
-Because of this, it can be beneficial to inquire about a particular vet's experience or get recommendations of savvy vets in your area from local certified trainers. - Not all trainers have the same experience with behavior medications.
+Because of this, it can be beneficial to inquire about a particular vet's experience or get recommendations of savvy vets in your area from local certified trainers.
+Many professionals who have additional experience in navigating the intersection between vet and behavior are Fear Free certified!
+You can search both professionals and practices here: https://fearfreepets.com/resources/directory/ - Not all trainers have the same experience with behavior medications.
 Similarly, the experience of certified behavior professionals also varies widely!
 Ideally, if a trainer does not feel they have the experience to work with a specific case, they will be able to refer you to another professional who does.
 But it is important that we as guardians know what questions to ask.
 This is one of the ways that our free helpline can come in handy!